olejos777/todolist/README.md

 export default MyComponent;
 ```

-// children - if props are not defined(if they are not named) we can use prop "children" which will refer to children element of this class instance
+`children` - if props are not defined(if they are not named) we can use prop "children" which will refer to children element of this class instance

 ## addColumn function: